MENU

 In a gross lease, rent includes outgoings such as council rates, strata levies, water rates, property management fees and land tax – simpler for budgeting but potentially higher overall.
 A net lease requires the Tenant to pay outgoings separately, offering transparency but variable costs.
 Industrial strata properties often use net leases, with tenants charged back as each cost arises or part of a monthly budget which is balanced / reconciled at each anniversary date.
 Clarify which type applies with the Leasing Agent to avoid surprises.
 Request an estimate of the outgoings or ask for a copy of the most recent actuals.

 Submit a formal offer via a Heads of Agreement (HOA) or Lease Advice, detailing proposed rent, term, incentives, and any special conditions.
 Negotiate flexibly, as commercial leases allow bespoke terms.
 Once both parties have agreed, this will form the basis for the final lease - whether prepare by the Leasing Agent or Lessor's Solicitor.
+Remember that you are not bound legally until the Lease Agreement is executed.

 Tenants typically must hold and keep current public liability insurance (minimum $20 million) and glass insurance if applicable.
 In strata schemes, the Owners Corporation insures the building structure and common property.
 This does not cover your contents.
 It is highly recommended that you take out your own contents and business interruption insurance.
 Remember, damage to your property caused by fire, flooding, or water damage, will not be covered by the strata building insurance or your public liability insurance.
 In most cases you will still be required to keep paying rent.